-In this article, we show how the Barracuda App Server can be used to rapidly and interactively develop control logic in an embedded FreeRTOS system without having to compile or upload new firmware during the development process.
+In the following video tutorial, we show how the Barracuda App Server can be used to rapidly and interactively develop control logic in an embedded FreeRTOS system without having to compile or upload new firmware during the development process.

 The real benefit with Lua comes when mixing real time modules implemented in C code with control logic designed in Lua.
 The dynamic nature of Lua enables the developers to interactively test control code in an embedded device without having to build and upload new firmware.

-The following video shows the complete development process from rapid interactive development to creating the final firmware release.
+The video below shows the complete development process from rapid interactive development to creating the final firmware release.
 The video starts by providing an introduction to the available tools and documentation.